GoogleChrome/web.dev/src/site/content/en/blog/building-a-settings-component/index.md

 #### Centering wrapping content

-A common learning moment with CSS layout is distinguishing centering of `items` vs `content`.
 Flexbox and grid both provide abilities to `align-items` or `align-content`, and when dealing with wrapping elements, `content` layout alignments will distribute space amongst the children as a group.